IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 ## [IGEL KB - How to Start with IGEL COSMOS](https://kb.igel.com/howtocosmos/en/how-to-start-with-igel-cosmos-77865726.html)

+### Where Are the IGEL COSMOS Cloud Services Data Stored?

+Currently, the IGEL COSMOS Cloud Services and apps available in the IGEL App Portal are stored in Azure Region West-Europe, location Amsterdam.
+The associated app metadata are stored in Frankfurt (Germany west central).

+The Insight Service data are currently also stored in Frankfurt (Germany west central).

+All data centers and their operators are fully ISO/IEC 27001 certified.

 **Q:** How to manage users and roles in the IGEL Customer Portal?

 **A:** [IGEL KB: Managing Users and Roles in the IGEL Customer Portal](https://kb.igel.com/howtocosmos/en/managing-users-and-roles-in-the-igel-customer-portal-77865729.html)